Effective interaction of Chern-Simons boson with fermions

-In \cite{Borysenkova:2024xno}, the problem of effective loop interaction of the CS boson with leptons was considered by taking into account all possible diagrams in the unitary gauge using only 4-dimensional operators of the Lagrangian \eqref{Lcs}.
-It was shown that loop divergences could not be eliminated.
 In this paper, we consider the effective loop interaction of the CS bosons with fermions of the same flavors in the general case of $R_\xi$ gauge and check whether there will be a cancellation of divergences when accounting for all corresponding diagrams.
 Since, in the non-unitary gauge, the interactions of the Chern–Simons boson with Goldstone bosons are described by dimension-five operators, our calculations will also include its interactions with Higgs bosons, appearing in the Lagrangian \eqref{Lcs5}, in the form of dimension-five operators as well.